Jury poised to deliberate death penalty or life sentence for gunman in Pittsburgh synagogue massacre

 He added: “This is a case that calls for the most severe punishment under the law: the death penalty.”

+“What has happened cannot be undone.
+We can’t rewind the clock and make it that this senseless crime never happened.
+All we can do is make the right decision going forward.
+We are asking you to make the right decision, and that is life,” Clarke said in her closing argument.

+A life sentence would mean that “prison is where Mr. Bowers will die in obscurity, not as a hero and not as a martyr,” she said.

 Bowers’ attorneys have argued that he has schizophrenia, a serious brain disorder whose symptoms include delusions and hallucinations, and that Bowers attacked the synagogue out of a delusional belief that Jews were helping to bring about a genocide of white people by coming to the aid of refugees and immigrants.
-The defense has also presented evidence of Bowers’ difficult childhood.
+Clarke recounted Bowers’ history of psychiatric hospitalizations, including an extended stay in a residential juvenile mental health program.

-Olshan disputed the defense experts’ diagnosis of schizophrenia, asserting Bowers was not suffering psychosis but had chosen to believe white supremacist rhetoric.
-And while acknowledging there’s no question that Bowers was a depressed, neglected child, Olshan downplayed the significance of it, noting that Bowers had held jobs, paid bills, and was an otherwise functioning adult.
+Olshan disputed the defense experts’ diagnosis of schizophrenia, asserting that Bowers was not suffering psychosis but had chosen to believe white supremacist rhetoric.
+And while acknowledging that Bowers was a depressed, neglected child, Olshan downplayed the significance of it, noting that Bowers had held jobs, paid bills, and was an otherwise functioning adult.

 “He was not a child, he was a grown man.
 He was responsible for his actions, not his family and things that happened decades earlier.
 He was, he is responsible for his actions,” Olshan said.